Boot-Team-7/project_1_materials/README.md

 ![image](/Consolidated_new/Screenshots/Screenshot%2021.png)

-With the lat and lng information, we created a HeatMap based on the population of each GA county, and added clickable markers showing the highest and lowest population by state:
+With the lat and lng information, we created a HeatMap based on the population of each GA county, and added clickable markers showing the highest and lowest counties pased on population size:

 ![image](/Consolidated_new/Screenshots/Screenshot%2013.png)